 4. Baltusrol Golf Club, Springfield, N.J.

 Rivaling Pennsylvania’s Oakmont as the club that has entertained the most U.S. Opens, Baltusrol dates to 1895, when founded by Louis Keller, publisher of the high society New York Social Register.
 In 1985, Baltusrol became the first club to have played host to both the U.S. Open and the U.S. Women’s Open on two different courses, the Upper and the Lower, each designed by A.W.
 Tillinghast in 1922.
 The 18-hole predecessor to those two layouts was the venue for two early U.S. Opens, in 1903 and 1915.
-Baltusrol’s tournament pedigree is further burnished from hosting four U.S. Amateurs and two PGA Championships—and the 2023 Women’s PGA and 2029 PGA Championships are on deck.
+Baltusrol’s tournament pedigree is further burnished from hosting four U.S. Amateurs and two PGA Championships and the 2023 Women’s PGA—and 2029 PGA Championship is on deck.
 In 2005, Baltusrol was listed on the National Register of Historic Places and nine years later, earned a designation as a National Historic Landmark to honor Tillinghast’s contributions, including the first side-by-side courses of 18 holes each ever built in the U.S.

 5. The Country Club, Brookline, Mass.

 Suburban Boston’s The Country Club is an American blue blood, a founding member of the United States Golf Association in 1894 and host to the sport’s greatest upset, when local amateur Francis Ouimet downed famed British professionals Harry Vardon and Ted Ray in a playoff for the 1913 U.S. Open.
 That event alone popularized golf in America as never before.
 The club takes its name from the fact that it was the nation’s first actual country club—devoted to athletic and social pursuits outside the city.
 It also was the first championship course in the world to be cobbled together as a composite layout, using holes from its three nines and combining two holes to make one.
 The Country Club was also where the restoration craze began in architecture, when Rees Jones re-installed long-faded features ahead of the 1988 U.S. Open, where Curtis Strange conquered Nick Faldo in a playoff.
-And never to be forgotten is Justin Leonard’s 45-foot, 17th hole bomb that clinched the 1999 Ryder Cup for the U.S.
+Never to be forgotten is Justin Leonard’s 45-foot, 17th hole bomb that clinched the 1999 Ryder Cup for the U.S., and most recently in memory is Matthew Fitzpatrick’s major breakthrough in 2022.

 6. Chicago Golf Club, Wheaton, Ill.